dcunited001/dcunited001.github.io/_drafts/galactic-ethics-and-sciency-schtuffins.md

   - more to the point, if this did happen, it would show up in the evolution of language and culture.
   - but... if it did happen... that'd be cool.
-    - one civilization could equip others with tech to quickly broadcast tech
-    - it would probably explain how there's a mummy in egypt that tested positive for cocaine residue. we can finally lay that mystery to rest.

 - protocol would reflect of apex of quantum-entanglement based communication.